 This is no small deal.

-Over and over, she was the justice who cast a critical vote in five, four cases, deciding the most important issues in our nation.
+Over and and over, she was the justice who cast a critical vote in five, four cases, deciding the most important issues in our nation.

-We can never let her be replaced by a justice who does not respect the right to privacy in Roe v.
+Here's our bottom line for the Johnkery.com community heading into the holiday weekend, we can never let her be replaced by a justice who does not respect the right to privacy in Roe Versus Wade.

-That's what Independence Day meant to John Kerry.
+That's what independence day meant to John Kerry.

-Come back on Tuesday morning ready to fight for our freedom, like I did in Vietnam and Cambodia and Laos and at the Battle of the Bulge.
+So this weekend, as you enjoy the 4th, take a minute to think about what it means and come back on Tuesday morning ready to fight for our freedom, like I did in Vietnam and Cambodia and Laos and at the Battle Of The Bulge and Iowa's at Omaha Beach in Pundo Ho.

 It's all at stake now.